 Consequently, there is significant scope for improvement in this area and, in recognition of this, sparqs and NUS Scotland are currently delivering a joint project to develop student engagement in Gender Action Plans (GAPs), all the learning from which will be shared across the sector.

 We were delighted with the response from institutions wishing to be involved in the pilot, with an incredible twenty-six institutions nominating themselves to take part.
 From this pool of applicants, a group of four colleges and four universities was selected to take part (see below for a list of participating institutions).
-Their key commitment is attendance at three events, scheduled for January, March and May 2018.
+Their key commitment is attendance at three events, the first of which took place on 29th January 2018, which will be followed by events in March and May.
 Each institution can send up to three delegates to each event - a student representative, a member of college/university staff with responsibility for contributing to the GAP and, where possible, a staff member whose role is to work with elected officers and support the work of the Students’ Association.

 The project will develop knowledge and confidence in student engagement in GAPs by:

 - Providing participating institutions with access to sectoral organisations that can support them in developing and enhancing student engagement in their GAP.

 - Increasing knowledge in the sector about different approaches to student engagement.

 - Providing a platform for gathering and showcasing best practice.

 - Promoting opportunities for peer-to-peer support and learning.

 The institutions taking part in the Gender Action Plan pilot project are:

 - West Highland College UHI